 This page (new, May 2016) is a by-product of putting together a map and some notes for short (part-day) training walks for our school DofE Bronze groups, but may be useful/of interest to any runners or walkers wondering where to go?
 It doesn’t include any longer trail or true hill routes (both outside its envisaged scope), but does cover most of what’s available off-road between about 5 km (3 miles) and 10 km (6 miles), so ranging from half-to-one-hour runs for the speedy to possibly half-day walks for the more leisurely-inclined.
 All distances and notes assume a start/finish point at the school gates, with the notes being quoted verbatim from what I wrote for the school and best read with that in mind...

-[Maps updated December 2016 to show new tracks for Loch Eilde Mòr hydro scheme, but please note the continued presence of construction traffic on these.]
+[Maps updated December 2016 to show new tracks for Loch Eilde Mòr hydro scheme, which have since mostly been covered over again.]

 Training Walks Map

 - All distances are between two marked points (flags), in kilometres, and approximate (rounded to 0.1 km).

 - Places labelled with the darker blue (e.g. B Station) match flags exactly but those labelled with the lighter blue (e.g. Valley) may be between flags.